Swiss German: History

-The High German consonant shift occurred between the 4th and 9th centuries south of the Benrath line, separating High German from Low German (where high refers to areas of greater altitude).
+The High German consonant shift began around the 6th century and was largely complete by the 9th, in the areas south of the Benrath line, separating High German from Low German (where high refers to areas of greater altitude).
 It combines Upper German and Central German varieties - also referring to their geographical locations.

 The Walser migration, which took place in the 12th and 13th centuries, spread varieties from upper Valais to the east and south, into Grisons and to modern western Austria and northern Italy.
 Informally, a distinction is made between the German-speaking people living in Valais, the Walliser, and those who have migrated, the Walsers.
-The latter can mainly be found in Grisons and Ticino in Switzerland, Vorarlberg in Austria, south of the Monte Rosa mountain chain in Italy (e.g. in Issime in Valle d'Aosta), South Tyrol in northern Italy, and the Allgäu in Bavaria).
+The latter can mainly be found in Grisons and Ticino in Switzerland, Vorarlberg in Austria, and south of the Monte Rosa mountain chain in Italy, for example in Issime in Valle d'Aosta and in Piedmont.

-Generally, the Walser communities were situated on higher alpine regions, so were able to stay independent of the ruling forces of those days, who did not or were not able to oversee them all the time in these hostile environments.
-Hence the Walsers were pioneers of the liberation from serfdom and feudalism.
-In addition, Walser villages are easily distinguishable from Grisonian ones, as Walser houses are made of wood rather than stone.
+Walser settlers commonly received favourable terms under so-called Walser law, including personal freedom and free hereditary tenure, and their high-alpine communities remained largely independent of local feudal lords.
+Walser houses were traditionally built largely of timber, unlike the stone houses of neighbouring Grisonian villages.